logstash-plugins/logstash-mixin-ecs_compatibility_support/README.md

     end
     ~~~

-2. In your plugin code, require this library and include it into your class or
+2. In your plugin code, require this library and include it into your plugin class
-   module that already inherits `LogStash::Util::Loggable`:
+   that already inherits `LogStash::Plugin`:

     ~~~ ruby
     require 'logstash/plugin_mixins/ecs_compatibility_support'